-With Brexit set to bring an end to freedom of movement and the government establishing a new points-based immigration system, questions have been raised over how to check a person’s legal right to work in the UK.
+Brexit brought an end to freedom of movement and the government established a new points-based immigration system, questions were raised over how to check a person’s legal right to work in the UK.

 In our guide for small business owners ("What documents you need when employing staff"), we look in detail at all the factors you need to consider and the documents you need when employing staff, casual workers and freelancers/contractors.